httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 --- abstract

-HTTP is often used as a substrate for other application protocols.
+HTTP is often used as a substrate for other application protocols (a.k.a.
+HTTP-based APIs).
 This document specifies best practices for these protocols' use of HTTP.

 This document obsoletes RFC 3205.